mimetic/mbox-to-json/README.md

 ### Conversion
 To convert an MBOX file to JSON, provide the MBOX file path.
 Output JSON file would be in the same location as the input file.
+You can run the command from command line (be sure to activate your python environment, e.g. ``conda activate myenv``)
 ```
 mbox-to-json -i /Users/david/mail/mailbox.mbox
 ```